 - Indian style mixie

-- 3 tbsp urad dal split black gram dal
+- 3 tablespoon urad dal split black gram dal

 - 5 nos red chilies adjust according to spice level